huma-engineering/huma-docs/data-collection/modules/general/daily-check-in.md

 ## How it works

-The Daily Check-In module asks patients to answer a simple questions; “Are you feeling better than yesterday?”.
+The Daily Check-In module asks patients to answer a simple question; “Are you feeling better than yesterday?”.
 They can answer "Yes", "No" or "Same".

 ![Responding to daily check in](./assets/daily-check-in.png)